-In Genesis 12:3, God promised Abraham that through his descendants the families of the world would be blessed.
+In Genesis 12:3, God promised Abram (later renamed Abraham) that through his seed the families of the world would be blessed.
 God chose the Children of Israel for just such a purpose.
-Many centuries later, God revealed to the prophet Isaiah that the promise made to Abraham would be fulfilled in the person of one particular descendant, the Messiah of Israel, saying, “I, the Lord, have called you [referring to the Messiah] in righteousness, and will hold your hand, and will keep you, and give you for a covenant with the [Jewish] people, [and] for a light to the Goyim; to open the blind eyes, to bring out the prisoners from the dungeon, and those who sit in darkness out of the prison-house.”
-(Isaiah 42:6-7)
+Many centuries later, God revealed to the prophet Isaiah that the promise made to Abram would be fulfilled in the person of one particular Jewish descendant, the seed (singular) of Abraham, saying, “I, the Lord, have called you [the Messiah] in righteousness, and will hold your hand, and will keep you, and give you for a covenant with the [Jewish] people, for a light to the Goyim; to open the blind eyes, to bring out the prisoners from the dungeon, and those who sit in darkness out of the prison-house” (Isaiah 42:6-7).

-Two thousand years after the promise of blessing was made by God to Abraham, Jesus, the descendant who would bring the promised blessing of deliverance to the world through his sacrificial death (Isaiah 53:8) and resurrection to life, thus confirming the New Covenant foretold in the Tanakh (Jeremiah 31:31-34) by his sacrificial death and resurrection from death to life.
-He then commissioned his followers, who at that time were entirely Jewish, commanding them to take the message of salvation provided by the New Covenant to all people, saying to his twelve disciples, “You will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.” (as recorded in the Book of Acts 1:8 from the Complete Jewish Bible ).
+Two thousand years after the promise was made by God to Abram, Jesus, the promised descendent who would bring the blessing of God’s salvation to both Jews and non-Jews, confirmed the New Covenant foretold in the Tanakh (Jeremiah 31:31-34) by his sacrificial death and resurrection from death to life.
+He then commissioned his followers, who at that time in history were all Jewish, to take the message of salvation provided under the New Covenant to all people, saying to his disciples, “You will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.” (as recorded in the Book of Acts 1:8 from the Complete Jewish Bible ).
 The apostle Paul, an early Jewish follower of Jesus formerly named Saul, later added this imperative, “For I am not ashamed of the Good News of Messiah, for it is the power of God for salvation for everyone who believes; for the Jews first, and also for the Gentiles.”
 Those words of Jesus and Paul have resonated within me and have consistently guided my evangelistic efforts for many years, all because of a providential event that occurred when I was a sophomore in high school.
 Let me explain.

-Back then, all of us males were required to take a year or two of ROTC, which stood for Reserve Officers Training Corp, a prep program designed to introduce military service to young boys in anticipation of later being drafted.
+Back then, all of us males were required to take a year or two of ROTC, which stood for Reserve Officers Training Corp, a program designed to introduce military service to young boys in anticipation of later being drafted.
 Course content included military history and customs.
-Cadets wore a surplus WWII uniform once a week and three times a week took part in physical fitness training and drill (marching) instruction, the latter a way to help cadets learn discipline and get a taste of how the military operates as a unit.
-Most of the time was spent in activity outdoors, but on rainy days we were confined to the basement to watch recent WWII combat films, and that brings me to the point of this reminiscence.
+Cadets wore a surplus WWII uniform once a week and three times a week took part in physical fitness training and marching instruction, the latter a way to help cadets learn discipline and get a taste of how the military operates as a unit.

 That day changed my life.
 Never again would I be able to look at the world with the proverbial “rose colored glasses” typical of a post-WWII 1950s teenager raised in a loving Christian home, protected from the trials and tribulations of the greater world.
 Seeing the effects of the Holocaust was a stark reminder of what evil let loose in the hearts of men could do.
 It was also my introduction to the tortured saga of the Jewish people under the so-called Christian governments of Europe both in modern times and across the ages, a history I had never heard in church or in school.

 On a spiritual level, the whole experience left me troubled and confused.
-As a believing Protestant Christian, I worshipped Jesus, a Jew, as my Lord and Savior, and yet the Holocaust had been carried out while the vast majority of people calling themselves Christians in Europe had stood on the sidelines saying nothing as it happened.
+As a believing Protestant Christian, I worshipped a Jew named Jesus as my Lord and Savior, and yet the Holocaust had been carried out while the vast majority of people in Europe calling themselves Christians had stood on the sidelines saying and doing nothing as it happened.
 How could that be?

-Although it took me many years to understand, the answer to that question is simple.
-There are two types of Christians, those who genuinely believe and try to live by the teachings of Jesus, and those who don’t.
-The Holocaust came out of the mind of Adolph Hitler, who was not a Christian.
-Can anyone imagine him worshipping a Jewish man?
+It took me years to understand the answer to that question, the answer being that there are two types of Christians, those who believe and try to live by the teachings of Jesus, and those who don’t.
+The Holocaust came out of the atheistic mind of Adolph Hitler, who was not a Christian.
+(Can anyone imagine him worshipping a Jewish man as God?)
 Nor were those who participated in that crime following the teachings of Jesus, even though they might have claimed to be Christians.
 On the other hand, a small handful of “The Righteous,” mostly evangelical Christians risking their lives, tried to help their Jewish friends and neighbors avoid the horror of the Nazi regime.

-And that brings me to why this website is focused on taking the Good News of the New Covenant atonement to every person on the planet, and especially to each Jewish person.
-First of all, Jesus commanded his followers to take the good news to all people, and, last time I looked, Jews are included in the mission to take the Gospel to all people.
-Second, as Christians, we believe that the Bible teaches that entering eternity after death without an atonement acceptable to God means being forever separated from the presence of God, a fate worse than anything that man can devise, including the Holocaust.
+And that brings me to why my efforts are focused on taking the Good News of the New Covenant atonement to every person on the planet, and especially to each Jewish person.
+First of all, note that Jesus commanded his followers to take the good news to all people, and, last time I looked, Jews are included in the phrase “all people.”
+Second, as Christians, we believe that the Bible teaches that entering eternity after death without a blood atonement acceptable to God means being forever separated from the presence of God, a fate worse than anything that man can devise, including the Holocaust.

-Under the Law given by God and written down by Moses, Jewish individuals could only achieve atonement through a sacrifice of blood offered by priests on the altar of the Tabernacle and later the Temple in Jerusalem.
+Under the Law given by God and written down by Moses, Jewish individuals could achieve atonement only through an offering of blood placed by priests on the altar of the Tabernacle and later the Temple in Jerusalem.
 That blood requirement hasn’t changed.
-After all, who in Jewish history has had the authority to change through oral tradition one jot or tittle of the Law of God that Moses wrote down at Sinai?
-Today, without a Temple, Levitical priesthood, and a consecrated Aaronic high priest available to procure atonement through an offering of blood, how can Jews (or anyone else for that matter, achieve atonement with God according to the Law?
+After all, who in the centuries-long history of Judaism has had the authority to change by adding man made traditions or removing one jot or tittle of the Law of God that Moses wrote down at Sinai?
+Today, without a Temple, Levitical priesthood, and a consecrated Aaronic high priest available to procure atonement through an offering of blood on Temple altar, how can Jews, or anyone else for that matter, achieve atonement with God according to the Law?
 (See Exodus 24:4 and notice that Moses says he wrote down all of the words from God, which means that any oral tradition added after Moses wrote down the divine commandments cannot nullify what God revealed to Moses and he wrote as God’s word.)

 For a moment, consider what doing the opposite would mean.
-Telling everyone else about how to avoid the judgement and wrath of God while at the same time excluding Jewish people from hearing what the Tanakh and B’rit Hadashah say about how to have everlasting life wrapped in Almighty God’s wisdom and love would make us even worse than the so-called Christians who silently watched as European Jewry was led to the ovens so many years ago.
+Telling everyone else in the world about how to avoid the judgement and wrath of God, while at the same time excluding Jewish people from hearing what the Tanakh and B’rit Hadashah say about how to live an everlasting life in the embrace of God’s love, would make me even worse than the so-called Christians who silently watched as European Jewry was led to the ovens so many years ago.